awoody934/DS350_WI22_Woodbury_Andr/week_02/README.md

 1) Why would a customer buy my product/service instead of a competitors?
 2) Which of our products/services are selling the most?
 3) Why is that product/service selling faster or more than our others?
-4) Where is the best place to start a cleaning business?
+4) Where is the best place to start a cleaning business ?

 ## Feedback from Others